Blocss/blocss/README.md

 ## Credits

-Blocss, maintained by 2 developers, is derived by the ideas of many other developers:
+Blocss is derived by the ideas of many other developers:

 * [Harry Roberts](https://twitter.com/csswizardry) for his awesome ideas with ITCSS and numerous other CSS stuff
 * [Nicole Sullivan](https://twitter.com/stubbornella) for her work on OOCSS